CSC 8490: Database Systems and File Management

 These are the counterparts to phases 07 and 08.
 The recorder will submit minutes on behalf of the group of meetings that took place since the midterm.
 The individual surveys (which I'll be distributing, like the midterm ones), though, will reflect the whole semester experience.

-Individuals and groups) Remember, your group is depending on you.
+Remember, your group is depending on you.
 It's important that everyone contribute time and energy.
-Your grades on the individual phases (15 points from 00, 08 and 16) will be credited towards your course grade, but the total of the group phases (the remaining 135 points) may be "tweaked," depending on my perception (and your teammates') of your contribution.
+Your grades on the individual phases (19 points from 00, 08 and 16) will be credited towards your course grade, but the total of the group phases (the remaining 131 points) may be "tweaked," depending on my perception (and your teammates') of your contribution.

 Back to CSC8490 main page